top of page

 Why hadn’t I realised this before?

 Because I was not interested.
-Because I didn’t want to give up things I had come to love.
+Because I didn’t want to give up foods I was addicted to.
 Because I was young and felt invincible.
 Because I didn’t care for myself enough.
 Because I couldn’t be bothered.

 But I cared about my father, and it was that care, that protectiveness, that horror at knowing what he was in for, that woke me up and made me bother.